Tiger Woods Gives ‘Respect’ To Donald Trump In Interview On Sunday

 As previously reported in Inquisitr, Trump’s golf habit is causing some controversy for the president.
 Trump has spent a quarter of his time in office as president at his own golf club.
 Out of his 582 days as president, 193 of those days have been spent at other Trump properties.
 Trump is now on pace to spend roughly 322 days on a golf course course in a four-year term, according to estimates.

 Trump was very critical of former president Barack Obama’s golf habits, at one point stating, “Can you believe that, with all of the problems and difficulties facing the U.S., President Obama spent the day playing golf.
 Worse than Carter.”

-Trump also told Virginia supporters during his presidential campaign in 2016 that he would be too busy to play golf once he was if office.
+Trump also told Virginia supporters during his presidential campaign in 2016 that he would be too busy to play golf once he was in office.

 “Because I’m going to be working for you, I’m not going to have time to go play golf.
 Believe me.
-Believe me folks.”
+Believe me folks,” he said.